|An illustration of the Columbia Crossroads development.|

 The rezoning also allows the county to use its property adjacent to the future multifamily structure to develop a 180,000-square-foot office building, which could include other uses, such as a child care center, independent living facility, medical office, restaurant, retail, bank, or public park.

 The potential office building would be located on a site occupied by the Landmark building.
-The county bought this property last week from Landmark Atlantic for $6.3 million as the initial step of realigning Seminary Road envisioned by the Comprehensive Plan and to allow for development of the entire site in a more comprehensive, cost-effective manner.
+The county bought this property last week from Landmark Atlantic for $6.3 million as the initial step in realigning Seminary Road envisioned by the Comprehensive Plan and to allow for development of the entire site in a more comprehensive, cost-effective manner.

 With the Landmark parcel, the county’s holdings will total nearly 2.8 acres.
 The county will tear down the existing office building to leave an open site for sale or future development.